AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 A **child Admin Console** (called a *child organization* in the Global Admin Console) is any Adobe Admin Console nested below another console in **your** hierarchy.
 Only Admin Consoles linked to your Global Admin Console are child consoles in this sense—not every Adobe Admin Console worldwide.

-The Global Admin Console does not replace or change day-to-day functionality in those Admin Consoles.
-It works as a hierarchy with a root organization at the top and all linked consoles nested under that root.
-There is a selection criterion focused on purchasing and creating a hierarchy structure in which an Admin Console operates as the root console.
+The Global Admin Console does not replace or change day-to-day functionality in existing Admin Consoles.
+It operates as a hierarchical structure, with a root organization at the top and all linked consoles nested beneath it.
+The root console is determined based on purchasing and organization setup.

 To learn more about the functionality and benefits of the Global Admin Console, see the [white paper on the Global Admin Console](https://community.adobe.com/questions-624/new-white-paper-for-the-adobe-global-admin-console-678929#M35625) and watch the following [video](https://youtu.be/FLBWR78wpok).